csvernon/liri-node-app/README.md

 * node-omdb
 * node-spotify-api

 To use this application yourself, first you'll want to signup for a spotify dev account (it's free) and then clone this repository.
 Inside of the appications root, you'll need to make a new .env file.
-Inside it you will add your spotify api-key and SECRECT.
+Inside it you will add your spotify ID and SECRECT.
 Once you have done that you will because to start giving the application commands in bash/terminal.

 Your file should look like this.
 ```